vippsas/vipps-ecom-api/vipps-ecom-api.md

   * If you sell food at a restaurant: If the payment takes so long that the user gives up and tries to order again: It may be smart to cancel the previous order, even though the user did approve the payment.

+It is also important that the merchant's and/or partner's systems are able to to handle the peak traffic.

 See also:
 * [Exception handling](#exception-handling)